Function-Correcting Codes for Insertion-Deletion Channel: Function-Correcting Codes for Insertion-Deletion Errors

 In this section, we define irregular insdel-distance codes and establish their relationship with FCIDCs.
-Leveraging this connection, we derive several general results related to FCIDCs and further obtain both lower and upper bounds on their optimal redundancy.
+Leveraging this connection, we derive several general results about FCIDCs and obtain both lower and upper bounds on their optimal redundancy.